A new restaurant opens in your neighborhood.

 Do the same with industry-related awards that you’ve won.

 When you can point to big names that people recognize and say “They back us” you have a powerful way to earn trust from your potential leads.
-Click To Tweet
+Share on XAnd, if a publication has written about you, mention that as well.

 However, don’t just tell people that you made an issue of Inc.